 2. Gengar – The Misunderstood Spirit Pokémon

-Gengar is known for being a mischievous trickster who is always playing pranks and appearing in the shadows to startle others, but behind his playful nature lies a story of loneliness, abandonment, and longing that is deeply inhumane.
-In the anime episode ‘The Tower of Terror,’ we see Gengar haunting a tower alongside other ghost-type Pokémon.
-His lore suggests that Gengar has evolved from the shadows as an abandoned Pokémon, who was left all alone by his trainee, and he kept waiting for him, at the same place for weeks and weeks, only to realise he was left behind, and the human he trusted would never return.
-This explains why he uses pranks as a way to reach out and connect with others, even if he never fully succeeds.
-Unlike most Pokémon, Gengar exists in a liminal space, straddling the line between life and death, a place that can feel isolating and sorrowful.
-Every joke and trick is tinged with a deeper, unspoken sadness, a desire for connection that is almost always just out of reach, making Gengar one of the more emotionally complex Pokémon in the series.
+Gengar is said to be mischievous and known as a trickster who is always up to playing pranks and popping up in the shadows to frighten others, but this very playful personality hides a tale of loneliness, abandonment, and yearning that is very inhumane.
+In the anime series episode ‘The Tower of Terror,’ we can see Gengar haunted in a tower, along with other ghost-type Pokémon.
+His background hints at the fact that Gengar has evolved out of an abandoned Pokémon, who was left alone altogether by his trainee, and he was simply waiting for him, at the same spot for weeks and weeks, only to understand that he was left behind, and the human he trusted would never return.
+This answers the question of why Gengar opts for pranks as a means to connect with others, though he never succeeds in this endeavor.
+Unlike any other Pokémon, Gengar finds himself right at the boundary between life and death, which will feel isolating and very sad.

 1. Cubone – The Lonely Pokémon